This country-specific Q&A provides an overview of Environment laws and regulations applicable in France.

 If land is found to be contaminated, or pollutants are discovered to be migrating to neighbouring land, is there a duty to report this contamination to relevant authorities?

 Under French law, there is no specific obligation to inform the administration of a contamination.
 However, there is an obligation for operators of classified facilities to report to the regulatory authorities accidents or incidents generated by the facility’s operation and that could harm the interests protected by the environmental regulation.
-Therefore, a contamination that may be considered as an accident or incident must be disclosed, in particularly if there are some off-site impacts.
+Therefore, a contamination that may be considered as an accident or incident must be disclosed.

 Does the owner of land that is affected by historical contamination have a private right of action against a previous owner of the land when that previous owner caused the contamination?